mridul037/mridul037/README.md

 **Quote of the hour:**

-A language that doesn’t have everything is actually easier to program in than some that do.
+The way to arrest entropy in software is to refactor it.

-~ Dennis Ritchie
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>